aqueous-humor/alx-system_engineering-devops/0x01-shell_permissions/README.md

   - Other users: Write and execute

 11. 10-mirror_permissions sets the mode of file hello to the same mode as file olleh

+12. 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, group owner and all other users